randomboi404/eww/README.md

 ```
 After then, copy and paste the relevant folders to .config/

-## FAQ
+## ❓ FAQ

-### The alignment is weird and does not look as intended.
-What to do?
+### The alignment looks wrong / broken.

 Make sure you are using eww-git from AUR (for Arch linux) and NOT the eww package from repos.

-### There are no colors, it's all transparent!
+### Everything is transparent, no colors.

-Make sure you have installed pywal and have successfully used it for any of your wallpapers.
+Ensure Pywal is installed and applied to your wallpaper:
 ```bash
 wal -i /path/to/wallpaper/
 ```

-## Acknowledgements
+## 🙏 Acknowledgements

  - [ElKowar's Wacky Widgets (EWW)](https://elkowar.github.io/eww/eww.html)
  - [Various EWW posts in r/unixporn (I used snippets from MANY sources)](https://www.reddit.com/r/unixporn/)